auth0/cosmos/src/components/molecules/form/field/field.md

     placeholder="Enter something"
     description={
       <span>
-        Notice that querystrings are not taking into account when validating these URLs. <br />
-        Read more about this at <Link href="https://auth0.com">here</Link>
+        Note that querystrings <strong>are not</strong> taken into account when validating these URLs.
+Read more about this <Link href="https://auth0.com">here</Link>.
       </span>
     }
   />